Selvi8903/Event_Management/README.md

 Submit the form to receive a confirmation message as an alert.

 6.Contact Event Manager:
-Use contact.php to write any additional queries to the event manager.
+Use connection.php and authentication.php to write any additional queries to the event manager.

 **Features:**
 User registration and login.